Household Emergency Plan

 DOES YOUR FAMILY HAVE ONE?

-If an emergency happens in your community, it may take emergency workers some time to reach you.
+If an emergency happens in your community, it may take emergency workers some time to reach you, or you may be required to evacuate.
 You should be prepared to take care of yourself and your family for a minimum of 72 hours.

 Step 1.
 Know the Risks